RaiMan/SikuliX-2014/RemoteServer/README.md

  - RemoteDesktop - Sikulix wrapper for common click / type / exists APIs.
 Uses observers mechanism to allow flexible elements' waiting.

 To build remote server use the following command: `mvn clean install`.
-Note that it depends on `sikulixapi`, so you should build appropriate dependencies first or provide your own version reference.
+Note that it depends on `sikulixapi`, so you must build appropriate dependencies first or provide your own version reference.

 Sample sikulix, command line and file transfer services look like the following: